Dealing with Suicide On Your Online Community or Forums: How You Can Help and Protect Everyone

 The American Association of Suicidology, the American Foundation for Suicide Prevention, The Jason Foundation and SAVE all have helpful guidelines and ideas for talking to and helping someone who may be suicidal.
 They all speak of empathy and understanding and the need for action in the form of professional help from doctors, trained personnel and emergency service providers.

-The difficulty with this, for community administrators and staff, is that we most likely do not have the relationship with most of our members where we would be the one or the right person to talk to them directly about how they are feeling.
+The difficulty with this, for community administrators and staff, is that we most likely do not have the relationship with most of our members where we would be the right person to talk to them directly about how they are feeling.
 Yes, we could attempt it, but we’re not family and we’re probably not a close friend.
 And, not being a professional, we are concerned that we may do more harm than good.

 Understandably, we also have a fear of legal repercussions for a misstep, however well meaning.
 Getting involved this deeply in someone’s life could open us up to legal action and the scorn and criticism from those that were close to the person, the media, etc., if the worst should happen.
 It may not be fair, but it is the world we live in.
 Our responsibility is not to one member, but to the community as a whole.